-Last week I announced the start of my new series “Design Style Guides“.
+Last month I announced the start of my new series “Design Style Guides“.
 Each month I will be bringing you a detailed guide to popular design styles which will include the time period, how to spot the style, and notable designs or designers.
-To kick off the series, I’m covering Contemporary – a style that took hold at the end of the last century and is still popular in homes today.
+To kick off the series, I’m covering Contemporary – a style that took hold in the late 1990’s and is still popular in homes today.

-The word modern is often used interchangeably with contemporary, however modern does refer to a distinct style from the middle of the 20th century.
+The word ‘modern’ is often used interchangeably with ‘contemporary’, however in the design world, we use ‘modern’ to refer to a distinct style from the middle of the 20th century.
 To help eliminate confusion, designers often refer to this period as Mid-Century Modern – which I will cover in a future article.